Documentation Index

 DocketLayer returns a 503 with an estimated recovery time where available.
 You are not charged.
 The

-/v1/status endpoint reflects PACER maintenance windows.Is there a rate limit?
+/v2/status endpoint reflects known maintenance windows.Is there a rate limit?

 Is there a rate limit?